mkijowski/remote-learning/README.md

 ---
 ### Discord
-Discord is a voice and text chat solution that is popular with gamers.
+Discord is a voice and text chat solution that supports a lot of customization of user roles and permissions.
 The big benefit of Discord (besides being free) is it allows students to communicate with one another synchronously via voice or asynchronously via text without the instructor needing to manage it.
 This allows students to help each other out